givasile/effector/docs/docs/Tutorials/synthetic-examples/01_linear_model.md

 </center>

-For the rest of the tutorial, we will use the following notation for the rest of the tutorial:
+For the rest of the tutorial, we will use the following notation:

 <center>